New Grant Funding for Restaurants in April 2023

 - 1,211 hard-working employees will receive retention bonuses!

 - 92% of the restaurants are single-unit and 8% have 2-3 units.

 - The oldest restaurant is Phoenix Bakery in LA’s Chinatown (84 years!!).

 How did this start?

-Restaurants Care is a relief fund for California restaurant workers launched in 2017.
+Restaurants Care is a relief fund for California food and beverage workers launched in 2017.
 We provide direct assistance when cooks, servers, dishwashers and more face unforeseen hardship.
-When the pandemic hit, we mobilized quickly to support 1,200 restaurant workers and their families.
+When the pandemic hit, we mobilized quickly to support 1,200 workers and their families.

 Given the extraordinary circumstances brought on by the pandemic, we recognized a need to go further and help restaurant businesses stay open and keep their crews employed.

 This dream was made possible by a coalition of funders who were truly partners in creating the Resilience Fund.
-Our deepest gratitude to lead funder SoCalGas and generous funders PG&E, SDG&E and the California Community Foundation.
+Our deepest gratitude to lead funder SoCalGas and generous funders PG&E, SDG&E and Wells Fargo.